xitrum-framework/scala-xgettext/README.rst

 ::

-  t(singular: String, params: Any*): String tn(singular: String, plural: String, n: Long, params: Any*): String
+  t(singular: String, args: Any*): String tn(singular: String, plural: String, n: Long, args: Any*): String

-  tc(context: String, singular: String, params: Any*): String tcn(context: String, singular: String, plural: String, n: Long, params: Any*): String
+  tc(context: String, singular: String, args: Any*): String tcn(context: String, singular: String, plural: String, n: Long, args: Any*): String

 That is, only the first arguments (1 first argument for ``t``, 3 first arguments for ``tn`` etc.) are required, all the following arguments are ignored